ishe19/kenac_bank_backend/readme.md

 # Kenac Backend Services

-This repository contains the backend microservices for **Microbank: A Full-Stack Microservice Banking Platform**.
+This repository contains the backend microservices for **Kenac bank: A Full-Stack Microservice Banking Platform**.
 It includes the following modules:

 * **config-service**: Spring Cloud Config Server for centralized configuration
 * **discovery-server**: Eureka Server for service registration and discovery